AppCivico/sendgrid-fanout/README.md

 To select which services will receive the event, you can use **one** SendGrid event field as a condition.
 [See limitations.](#Limitations)

-If you integrate with SendGrid SMTP, you can include `X-SMTPAPI` encoded with pure-ASCII JSON, using `unique_args` or `custom_args` to identify your application.
+If you integrate with SendGrid SMTP, you can include `X-SMTPAPI` encoded with pure-ASCII JSON, using `unique_args`.
+Sendgrid API v3 uses `custom_args` to identify your application.
 [Read SendGrid docs here](https://docs.sendgrid.com/for-developers/sending-email/building-an-x-smtpapi-header).

 # Usage

+# Testing

+run `$ prove -v test.pl`.

 # Endpoints